tnebooks/10th-science/question_v2/science/1-mark-questions/is-called-as-the-master-gland.md

 ---
-choices: []
+choices:
+  - Thyroid gland
+  - Adrenal gland
+  - Pancreas
 answers:
-  - TBD
+  - Pituitary gland
 ---

-Is called as the Master gland----?
+Which gland is called as the Master gland ----?